michaeldeitz1989/MichaelDeitz1989/README.md

-# Sup, I'm Michael 👋
+# Hello, I'm Michael 👋

 I'm a **Triage Analyst** transitioning into **software development** with a strong focus on **C#** and **SQL**.
 Currently working on **Entity Framework** and building my own database.